 You’ve made up your mind: You’re going to try CBD oil and see firsthand what all the fuss is about.
 But do you know how to buy cbd oil that will give you the results you’re looking for?

 You Google "CBD" and quickly become befuddled by all the confusing information available on the topic…

 What type of CBD products are best for me?

 How do I know that I’m getting value for my money?

 Is the company reputable?

 All good questions.
-To help you answer them, here are six questions to help guide your CBD shopping research:
+To help you answer them, here are six questions to help guide your research when shopping for CBD products:

 The most popular type of hemp CBD oil is full-spectrum.
 Full-spectrum CBD oil contains CBD (cannabidiol), less than 0.3 percent THC (the psychoactive ingredient in cannabis), plus many other cannabinoids such as CBG (cannabigerol), CBN (cannabinol), CBC (cannabichromene)and CBDA (cannabidiolic acid).
 With full-spectrum CBD, you get what’s known as the “entourage effect”: a synergistic interaction of multiple cannabinoids that produces greater therapeutic benefits.